Revelation of the Daleks: Plot

 The Daleks capture the Doctor and throw him into a cell with Natasha and Grigory.
 They are then rescued by Orcini.

 Orcini and Bostock arrive at Davros's laboratory.
 They attempt to kill Davros but fail, and Bostock is shot by a Dalek.
-Kara is then brought in, and Orcini betrays her motives to Davros.
+Kara is then brought in, and betrays her motives to Davros.
 Orcini stabs Kara to death for lying to him, making good on an earlier threat if she was dishonest about her motives.

 Natasha and Grigory fail to destroy the brains scheduled for metamorphosis and are killed by a Dalek.
 The Doctor tells Peri to hail the President's ship.
-Overhearing the transmission, Davros orders Peri captured.
+Overhearing the transmission, Davros orders Peri captured after exterminating the disc jockey.
 The Doctor rushes to save her but is also caught.
 Both are taken to Davros's laboratory, where he reveals that he has created a new army of Daleks.

 Daleks loyal to the Dalek Supreme arrive from Skaro, called by Takis who now realises what has been going on.
 Takis leads the grey Skaro Daleks to Davros's laboratory, where they are met by cream and gold Necros Daleks who are loyal only to Davros.
 A battle ensues, during which Davros's only usable hand is shot off by Bostock before the Daleks exterminate him.
 The grey Daleks then take Davros to Skaro to stand trial.

 The wounded Orcini wants to detonate his bomb before Davros's ship leaves and refuses to use a timer.
 The Dalek ship takes off before the blast, however, but the Doctor states that Orcini died for something honourable: the destruction of Davros's new Daleks.

 Takis complains to the Doctor that they are now all out of a job.
 The Doctor tells him that they can harvest the flowers that grow on the planet and use them as a new food source.